 8. Coconut Oil

 Coconut oil destroys bad bacteria and candida, thereby improving gut health.
-In fact, candida imbalance has been found to decrease stomach acid, leading to inflammation and indigestion.
+In fact, candida overgrowth has been found to decrease stomach acid, leading to inflammation and indigestion.

 Sauerkraut helps treat leaky gut syndrome, ulcerative colitis, and IBS.

 Though not a probiotic, honey can serve as a prebiotic.
-Some studies have found that consuming prebiotics can help increase the levels of healthy bacteria in the gut.
+Studies have found that consuming prebiotics can help increase the levels of healthy bacteria in the gut.

 Studies also show how replacing sugars in our food with honey can improve the health of gut microflora (9).